Appealing Eligibility Criteria

 Age or Classification

 Georgia Southern requires dual enrollment students to either be at least 16 years old or a junior in high school.
 Students who will not be juniors or 16 years old on the first day of classes for the term in which they wish to enroll may submit an appeal.
 An appeal should indicate the motivation for participating in dual enrollment early, including specific courses for which they wish to enroll.
 Emotional maturity is a chief concern for students who wish to enter early.
-A strong letter of support from a guidance counselor or teacher attesting to the student’s maturity and discipline will make for a much more effective appeal.
+A strong letter of support from a school counselor or teacher attesting to the student’s maturity and discipline will make for a much more effective appeal.
 Acceptance is not guaranteed.

 High School Grade Point Average